 Companies using Elk Stack – Netflix, Engadget, Softbank, stack overflow

 Download Elk Stack

-Splunk enables comparison of logs generated from multiple sources like apps, website and devices that are part of the complete IT infrastructure to identify problems.
+Splunk enables a comparison of logs generated from multiple sources like apps, website, and devices that are part of the complete IT infrastructure to identify problems.
 Get started with IoT integration seamlessly.
 It collects data and analyses them to give insights helpful in taking strategic business decisions.

 Some of its prominent features include: